Anett Futatabi: Gameplay

-Unlike the first and second entries, which are 2D platform video games, Anett Futatabi is a side-scrolling beat-em-up that deeply resembles Sega's Golden Axe and Bare Knuckle franchises.
+Unlike the first and second entries, which are 2D platform video games, Anett Futatabi is a side-scrolling beat-em-up that deeply resembles Sega's Golden Axe and Streets of Rage franchises.
 However, like the previous installments, the story is told through cutscenes between each brief multi-scrolling level, which includes a boss character, who appears out of thin air, usually wielding a weapon.

 The protagonist Anett's magic has five levels, is regulated by a power meter, and regenerates automatically.
 As her power meter increases, the higher her magical attacks become.
 The levels range from wind, earth, water, fire and death.
 Wind is the lower level, while death is the highest level.
 However, magic cannot be used against the bosses.
 In addition to magic, Anett wields a sword, rather than bladed boomerangs.
 There are not any other weapons or power-ups included in the game, other than health restoration items.